rsk-lab/swift-style-guide/README.md

 * **3.1.5** Be wary of retain cycles when creating delegates/protocols for your classes; typically, these properties should be declared `weak`.

+* **3.1.6** All instance properties and functions should be fully-qualified with `self`, including within closures.

-* **3.1.6** Be careful when calling `self` directly from an escaping closure as this can cause a retain cycle - use a [capture list](https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-XID_163) when this might be the case:
+* **3.1.7** Be careful when calling `self` directly from an escaping closure as this can cause a retain cycle - use a [capture list](https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-XID_163) when this might be the case:

 ```swift
 someFunctionWithEscapingClosure() { [weak self] (error) in